João Pedro Palmberg

 João Pedro Palmberg (born 5 February 2003), is a Brazilian professional footballer who plays as an attacking midfielder for Spanish club Real Murcia.

 Career

-An offensive midfielder, Palmberg played for São Paulo FC's youth teams from 2014 to 2024, being one of the highlights in the Copa São Paulo de Futebol Júnior.
+Palmberg played for São Paulo FC's youth teams from 2014 to 2024, being one of the highlights in the Copa São Paulo de Futebol Júnior.
 On 25 May 2022, he made his professional debut, in the 2022 Copa Sudamericana against Ayacucho.

 After no longer being used in the professional squad, Palmberg was traded on 13 August 2024 to Real Murcia.